MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

 ---
 title: "Regional settings and data locations for Power Virtual Agents"
-description: "Identify the geographic location where your data will live, and plan for globalization features, including currency and date and time formats." ms.date: 6/22/2020 ms.service:
+description: "Identify the geographic location where your data will be stored, and plan for globalization features, including currency and date and time formats." ms.date: 6/22/2020 ms.service:
   - "dynamics-365-ai"